Proctored Exam Information

 On-campus students will take the exam in the Mortuary Science classroom, Ankeny campus, Building 17 - Room 16.

-Online students are required to take the Final Exam at:
+Online students are required to take all proctored quizzes and exams at:

 - One of the DMACC Testing Centers